gvwilson/thirdbit/src/fiction/iffy/index.md

 Sandrine unclenched her hands again.
-It was a good thing Iffy chewed her nails—she would have dug gouges out of her palms by now otherwise.
+It was a good thing Iffy chewed her nails—she would have dug gouges in her palms by now otherwise.
 Back to the beginning.
 Hobart.
 School.